Rob Schneider: Political views and positions

 In 2013, Schneider switched political parties from the Democratic Party to the Republican Party, explaining: "The state of California is a mess, and the super majority of Democrats is not working.
 I've been a lifelong Democrat and I have to switch over because it no longer serves the people of this great state."

-That same year, Schneider endorsed Republican Assemblyman Tim Donnelly for governor in the election the following year.
+He endorsed Republican candidate Tim Donnelly for the 2014 California gubernatorial election.

 In an interview on Larry King Now in 2017, Schneider said he was an independent but leaned more conservative.

+In July 2023, Schneider endorsed independent candidate Robert F. Kennedy Jr. in the 2024 U.S. presidential election.
+In August 2024, following the suspension of Kennedy's campaign, Schneider endorsed Republican candidate Donald Trump.
+Schneider was a headliner at the 2024 Moms for Liberty convention.